Zinnia is a cute annual flower that blooms abundantly all summer long.

 There are a great many varieties, some tall, some dwarfish, and the most common one is Zinnia elegans.

 Hybrids will also come in many colors and sizes, you can mix them all together in a flower bed and the result will look astounding.
+The first few flowers look shy, but it quickly grows lush and bushy with many blooms.

 Smart tip about Zinnia